pubnub/pubnub-mcp-server/resources/sdk_docs/go_overview.md

 ```

-See Configuration docs for more options.
+See Configuration for details.

 ### Set up event listeners

-Use channels to handle async events:
+Use channels to handle async events (status updates, incoming messages).

 ```
 1